wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 🎯 **Goal:** Add visual variety to your buttons using CSS classes and default parameters.

 ### Step 1: Add variant prop and dynamic className

+Add a `variant` prop with a default value to control button styling, then create a dynamic className that combines the base class with the variant.

 **File:** `src/components/GameButton.jsx`